 Causes of Constipation

-- Sedentary lifestyle: Lack of physical activity can hinder the digestive process.
+- Sedentary lifestyle: Lack of physical activity slows bowel movements.

 Risk Factors for Constipation